raspberrypilearning/build-crumble-motor-buggy/en/step_10.md

 ## Challenge: create a maze

 This is a fun challenge that you can make as quick or as complex as you like.
-You can design your maze for one player or for maze can be an individual one or a shared maze where you compete with friends to complete the maze first.
-You can work with friends to work out how to solve the tricky mathematical challenges that you will come across.
+You can design your maze for one player or for a group.

-How much longer does the buggy have to rotate to the right?
-What would happen if we changed the speed to 65%?

 --- task ---